 Chance Favors the Prepared Mind

-Most leading scientists acknowledge that it’s often better to be lucky than to be smart (witness Alexander Fleming and his accidental discovery of penicillin) but luck alone, as microbiologist Louis Pasteur would have been the first to tell you, is usually not enough.
+Most leading scientists acknowledge that it’s often better to be lucky than to be smart.
+But luck alone, as microbiologist Louis Pasteur would have been the first to tell you, is usually not enough.
 ABC2 is always on the lookout for facilitated serendipity in the search for brain cancer cures — one such example being Dr. Gregory Riggins' discovery that a common de-worming medication could be used to treat GBM.
 Learn more.